London, United Kingdom

-Flo Cornish currently works as Senior Development Chef at the vegan meal delivery service, allplants.
-Since graduating from Leiths, she has also worked for London catering company Ginger Jar, headed up pastry at Ballintaggart Farm in Scotland, and written the cookbook 'Made in the USA: Classic and Contemporary American Recipes from Coast to Coast.'
+Flo Cornish currently works as Menu Development Chef for UK and Ireland for Hilton Hotels, where she creates and rolls our their central menus, looking after 26 hotels across the country.
+She previously worked as Senior Development Chef at the vegan meal delivery service, allplants.
+Since graduating from Leiths, she has also worked for London catering company Ginger Jar, headed up pastry at Ballintaggart Farm in Scotland, and written the cookbook ‘Made in the USA: Classic and Contemporary American Recipes from Coast to Coast.’

 Flo graduated from a degree in History and History Ideas from Goldsmiths, before taking a year out to work and travel.
 During this period, Flo entered a competition with River Cottage through which she won the title of the River Cottage Rising Star award for aspiring chefs.
 As one of the finalists, she got to go down to River Cottage which cemented her dream of pursuing chef training.
 Having spent some of her younger years interning and assistant styling for various fashion magazines, Flo soon realised that the fashion industry was not for her.